Inokinoki/inoki-egl-playground/README.md

 make egl-x-surface.out
 ```

-This program is still under development.
+This program creates a black surface by communicating with X Window system.

 ## TODO

-- X11 EGL example
 - Write a tutorial
+- Show a triangle in window with OpenGL ES

 ## References